-- Every chip communicates with the outside world.
-Signals flow onto and off the chip and we need to supply power. - The I/O and power constraints has to considered early in the floorplanning process. - A silicon chip or die (plural die, dies, or dice) is mounted on a chip carrier inside a chip package . - Connections are made by bonding the chip pads to fingers on a metal lead frame that is part of the package. - The metal lead-frame fingers connect to the package pins .
-A die consists of a logic core inside a pad ring .
+- Every chip communicates with the outside world. - Signals flow onto and off the chip and we need to supply power. - We need to consider the I/O and power constraints early in the floorplanning process. - A silicon chip or die (plural die, dies, or dice) is mounted on a chip carrier inside a chip package.
+Connections are made by bonding the chip pads to fingers on a metal lead frame that is part of the package. - The metal lead-frame fingers connect to the package pins .
+A die consists of a logic core inside a pad ring . - On a pad-limited die we use tall, thin pad-limited pads , which maximize the number of pads we can fit around the outside of the chip. - On a core-limited die we use short, wide core-limited pads.